Skip to Main Content

 Program Requirements:

-4. Recipients will be expected to share their experiences with OU colleagues either through department meeting presentations, participation in workshops, or publication.
+4. Recipients are expected to share their experiences with OU colleagues through department meeting presentations, workshops, or publications.

-5. Recipients must openly license any instructional material created or adapted with a Creative Commons license and be willing to share it in an open education repository; such as OER Commons.
+5. Recipients must openly license any instructional material created or adapted with a Creative Commons license and be willing to share it in an open education repository, such as OER Commons.

 Application Evaluation Criteria